fjadidi2001/CS50X/C-learning/FunctionPointer/readme.md

 # Void Pointer:
 A void pointer, often referred to as a void*, is a special type of pointer in C that doesn't have a specific data type associated with it.
 It can point to objects of any data type.
 Void pointers are used when you need a flexible way to work with data of different types or when you're dealing with memory allocation and manipulation functions like malloc and free.

+> one important thing to note is that you can't directly dereference a void pointer because the compiler doesn't know the data type it points to.
+If you want to access the data pointed to by a void pointer, you need to cast it to the appropriate data type.